Time & Materials#

 Below this section are the current, previous, and following months in calendar form.
 These calendars are intended to help you navigate time recording and show where resources have recorded hours and entered absence.
 You can select a calendar day to view or enter time-related data.

-The CTC Line Info FactBox lists job and activity data regarding the line you chose on the Lines FastTab.
+The CTC Line Info FactBox lists project and activity data regarding the line you chose on the Lines FastTab.

 The Color Legend shows you what colors are being used to indicate absence and the status of time recording.